rishabhk108/MLClass/Spring2025/README.md

 ## Mid-Term Examination
 The Midterm Examination will be on April 1st during Class Hours.

-## Project Presentations
+## Course Project
 During the last two weeks of the semester, all the students will be presenting their projects in class.
 Each student will have 5 minutes to present the project.
-More details to come soon.
+Please refer to these guidelines for your project: https://github.com/rishabhk108/MLClass/blob/master/Spring2025/project_guidelines.md
+Projects are due on May 12th 2025.

 ## Blog Posts for Additional Reading
 https://mldemystified.com/